 You have only been in your current job for a month and have just received your work shifts for the next two weeks.
 You notice that the last shift is the day before your final exam for Maths and it is an evening shift.
 You really need this time to study but you also don’t want to let your boss down and you really enjoy having the money that your job gives you.
 What do you do?

-- Arrive early before your next work shift and go and see your boss to make a time to speak with them
+- Arrive early before your next work shift and go and see your boss to make a time to speak with him/her

 - Think about what information you need – your shifts for the next two weeks